sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-favoritebaritems-favoritebaritem-itemurl.md

 `ItemUrl` contains the path to a predefined Favorite item on the Favorite bar.

-A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft® Word, Microsoft Excel® and Microsoft PowerPoint® documents.
+A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft Word, Microsoft Excel and Microsoft PowerPoint documents.

 ## Values